Raiders of the Lost Horcrux:

 First: did he actually succeed in what he intended?
 Had that Horcrux already been destroyed?
 Was the Horcrux the locket itself, or something that was in the locket?

 For that matter, was it the Locket at all?
 In that kind of a mise-en-scène, wouldn’t you have expected the Horcrux in the basin to be the Cup?
 You cannot see what is in the bottom of the basin through that potion.
 All you can see is the glowing green potion.
 It’s opaque.
 (Or is it?
-Maybe not) Maybe R.A.B. just used a locket for his fake Horcrux because a locket would protect his message from the potion.
+Maybe not.
+Maybe it’s just reflective.)
+Maybe R.A.B. just used a locket for his fake Horcrux because a locket would protect his message from the potion.

-For all the information we had at that moment, the sea cave Horcrux could even have been the “mystery Horcrux” about which we had no textual clues at all.
+For all the information we had at that point, the sea cave Horcrux could even have been the “mystery Horcrux” about which we had no textual clues at all.

 Conversely, did Regulus only manage to steal the Horcrux and substitute the decoy?
 The message in the decoy locket must have been prepared ahead of time.
 It tells us what he intended to do, but not whether he lived long enough to accomplish it.